 Many older adults have been high-functioning alcoholics for years, maintaining their jobs and other responsibilities despite regular alcohol consumption.
 Yet alcoholism is a progressive disease that will take a toll on the entire body.
 Cognitive loss also is possible, and relationships suffer in the chronic disease of alcoholism.
 Families fall apart or become dysfunctional as alcohol use progresses.

 Women, due to differences in their rates of metabolism also are generally more apt to become addicted to alcohol sooner and are twice as likely to die from alcoholism.
 Both genders are under-treated for alcoholism, even though a higher percentage of men are diagnosed as alcoholics.

 Stopping the use of alcohol is not necessarily enough to improve the quality of one’s life because long-term sobriety often requires additional support.
 Many people with alcoholism struggle with co-occurring mental or physical condition that also require treatment.
 Origins specializes in the treatment of co-occurring mental health issues, as well as conditions such as chronic pain and early dementia among others.
 Treatment is marked by achievements in physical, emotional, and spiritual balance as patients build and renew energy, relationships, and purpose.

-A holistic approach to treatment addressing all aspects of the person using the 12-Step model can change perceptions and bring new purpose into the lives of both the patient receiving treatment for alcoholism and their family members.
-By connecting with a deeper sense of meaning individuals are able to positively impact the lives of others as they work toward permanent recovery.
+An integrated approach to treatment that addresses all aspects of the person within the 12-Step model can change perceptions and bring new purpose into the lives of both the patient receiving treatment for alcoholism and their family members.
+By connecting with a deeper sense of meaning, individuals are able to positively impact the lives of others as they work toward permanent recovery.
 The 12-Step philosophy is a vital part of the journey toward real recovery.

 If you or a loved one is exhibiting signs of alcohol addiction, please contact us at any time to receive more information or simply discuss what treatment options are available: 561-841-1296.

 Contact Us Today